 The Law Offices of Michael E. Cindrich serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City and La Mesa, and of course San Diego proper.

-Find out your legal options today by calling The Law Office of Michael E. Cindrich at (619) 262-2500.
+Find out your legal options today by calling The Law Offices of Michael E. Cindrich at (619) 262-2500.

 The following are a few key terms under California Law: